Visillect/mls-dataset/README.md

 │   ...
 </pre>

-where the subdirectory name and the first number in the file name -- 01, 02, 03 etc -- indicates scene number, while the other part of file name -- 2HAL, 2HAL_DESK, 01_2HAL_DESK_B025 etc -- is a list of turned on illuminants (see description above in this section).
-2HAL_DESK_B025 indicates various lighting conditions of a given scene.
+where the subdirectory name and the first number in the file name -- 01, 02, 03 etc -- indicates scene number, while the other part of file name -- 2HAL, 2HAL_DESK, 2HAL_DESK_LED-B025 etc -- is a list of turned on illuminants (see description above in this section).

 Masks files are named as <*scene_number*>.png.